Academic Programs

 Dunwoody College teaches problem solving and critical thinking along with practical, real-world skills that are much sought after by business and industry.
 It’s a rigorous style of hands-on, applied learning that requires discipline and personal responsibility.
 The emphasis is on understanding the basic theory and skills in lecture courses and then applying those skills in hands-on lab work with labs and shops that use equipment and processes that mirror what is found in industry.

-The College also fosters such values as work ethic, teamwork, and punctuality.
-It prepares graduates to enter the diverse, performance-oriented, and modern workplace by requiring students to take industry-focused General Education courses in addition to technical curriculum.
+The College prepares graduates to enter the diverse, modern workplace by educating students in, communication, social science, humanities, and math and natural science courses, in addition to technical curriculum.

 This applied approach to learning has been part of Dunwoody since its founding in 1914 and was championed by the College’s first director Charles Prosser, who is known as the father of vocational education in the United States.
 While the applied approach is Dunwoody's tradition, the College is committed to growth and evolution as industry sees fit.